kanchantewary/learn-pyspark/notes/kafka.md

 config/zookeeper.properties

 ### Kakfa Broker Configuration
-- broker.id
+- broker.id - The ID of the broker instance in a cluster
 - port
-- zookeeper.connect - zookeeper connection ip
+- zookeeper.connect - The ZooKeeper address (can list multiple addresses comma-separated for the ZooKeeper cluster).
+Example: localhost:2181,localhost:2182
+- zookeeper.connection.timeout.ms: Time to wait before going down if, for some reason, the broker is not able to connect
 - log.dirs
 - num.recovery.threads.per.data.dir
 - auto.create.topics.enable